-I was certainly somewhat silenced by shame and by an amorphous fear that something very bad might happen if anyone discovered we were living there.
-But, even as I knew it was a bad situation, for years I couldn't countenance this being as bad as homelessness.
-I marshalled big and small details which delegitimised the reality that we couldn't find anywhere affordable to rent: my parents could still pay for the leisure centre trips; my Dad would pick me up in the car every Friday and usually brought me an eclair as a 'shivery bite'; and, crucially, my parents owned the derelict church and its session house, having bought it with money my Mum inherited.
+I was certainly somewhat silenced by shame and by an amorphous fear that something terrifying could happen if anyone discovered we were living there.
+But, even as I knew it was a harmful situation, for years I couldn't countenance this being as bad as homelessness.
+I marshalled big and small details which delegitimised the reality that we couldn't find anywhere affordable to rent: my parents could still pay for the leisure centre trips; my Dad would pick me up in the car every Friday and usually brought me a chocolate éclair as a 'shivery bite'; and, crucially, my parents owned the derelict church and its session house, bought with money my Mum had inherited.
 In this way, I was clinging onto anything that looked like agency.
 It was easier for me to pretend that everything happening to us wasn't really so bad if it was all some sort of idiosyncratic set of choices my parents had made.
-We had previously spent periods of time living in a house-truck they had converted, which really had been a choice on their part, and I fervently wanted this to be more of the same.
+Before this, we had spent periods of time living in a house-truck they had converted, which really had been a choice on their part, and I fervently wanted this to be more of the same.

 Beyond these personal details, I was drawing on family history but also on the pervasive popular imagination which elides homelessness with literal rooflessness and invalidates experiences beyond this.3 My father has experienced what I thought of as true poverty and homelessness.
 He had slept rough and lived in a night shelter and temporary accommodation.
+I didn't know many details about this as a child, but I had a strong sense, even in the midst of all the upheaval, that mine was a comparatively privileged and lucky childhood.
 I thought then that there was a sort of wedge of insecure housing: I was at the thicker, safer end, whereas people like my Dad had been or were at the thin end.
-I still think now of a spectrum of housing need and urgency, which can encompass the hypervisible and the 'hidden', but I have tried to dispense with the delegitimising internalised definitions which further conceal certain experiences.
+I still think now of a spectrum of housing need and urgency, which can encompass both the hypervisible and the 'hidden', but I have tried to dispense with the delegitimising internalised definitions which further conceal certain experiences.
 Politically, these hierarchies can serve to undermine solidarity whereas highlighting the spectrum of homelessness experiences shows the connection between absolute rooflessness and 'hidden' but deeply unsuitable accommodation: the structural insufficiency of the welfare state and, specifically, housing provision in Britain.

 As a child in the early 1970s, my Dad, his little brother and their parents slept rough on the streets of London and in metal bunk beds at the Soho Centrepoint shelter.
 My Dad and his brother were the only children there.
 They were 12 and seven.
 The family moved on into temporary accommodation, crammed in with other families, and eventually into a succession of council flats and, later, squats.
-By the time I was born, my Grandfather had died and Nana was living in an old schoolhouse, back in the Republic of Ireland, which she owned through squatters' rights.
+By the time I was born, my Grandfather had long since passed away and Nana was living in an old schoolhouse, back in Ireland, which she owned through squatters' rights.